Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap: Spectral function and correlation self-energy ansatz in the AD and LS phases

-In this section, we discuss the spectral function $A_f(\omega) = -\frac{1}{\pi} \Im G_f(\omega+\ii0^+)$ in the AD and LS phases.
-From the analytic form of $A_f$ and $G_f$, we also construct an ansatz for the interacting self-energy $\Sigma_f(\omega+\ii0^+)$, which will be an extension of the Hubbard-I approximation (HIA) \cite{Lichtenstein_abinitio_1998,hu_projected_2025} to capture the low-energy spectral function at and below $\mcl{O}(J_{S,D})$.
+In this section, we analytically calculate the spectral function $A_f(\omega) = -\frac{1}{\pi} \Im G_f(\omega+\ii0^+)$ in the AD and LS phases.
+From the analytic form of $A_f$ and $G_f$, we also construct an ansatz for the correlation self-energy $\Sigma_f(\omega)$, which will be an extension of the Hubbard-I approximation (HIA) \cite{Lichtenstein_abinitio_1998,hu_projected_2025} to capture the low-energy spectral function at and below $\mcl{O}(J_{S,D})$.
+We finally apply this ansatz to MATBG with heterostrain to obtain the lattice spectral function.